 Another concern with intensively reared pigs and poultry, is the amount of ammonia the process creates.
 In research coordinated by Greenpeace it was found that the majority of ammonia pollution (94%) stems from livestock farming and in 2015 the EU agricultural sector emitted a total of 3.75m tonnes of the stuff.
 Ammonia can affect air quality, worsening the impact of fine particulate matter. (source: Poultry World) Just to put this information in context ongoing exposure to fine particular matter has been linked to premature death in people with heart or lung disease, nonfatal heart attacks, irregular heartbeat, aggravated asthma, decreased lung function and increased respiratory symptoms, such as irritation of the airways, coughing or difficulty breathing. (source: EPA.gov) Interesting only farms raising more than 40,000 chickens, 2,000 pigs or 750 sows are required to submit data to the register so ammonia emission are in fact higher than reported in the European Pollutant Release and Transfer Register (E-PRTR) (source: Poultry World)

-Sometimes the waste from pigs and poultry is applied to the soil as a form of fertiliser but it can contain high doses of copper and zinc, which the pigs are fed to promote growth.
-Also if the waste too high in nitrogen and potassium it can overload the soil leading to water pollution and the degradation of the soil. (source: fao.org).
+Sometimes the waste from pigs and poultry is applied to the soil as fertiliser.
+This animal waste fertiliser can contain high doses of heavy metals like copper and zinc, which can end up contaminating our soils and our water supply.
+Similarly waste high in nitrogen and potassium can overload the soil leading to water pollution and the degradation of the soil. (source: fao.org).

 Food Miles and Sustainability of Fodder

-I assumed that fodder given to animals in Ireland was mostly grown on this Island but it turns out that we import 2/3 rds of our fodder, that a large percentage of it is from soyabean, and that up to 90% of the soy bean products are imported from the USA, Argentina and Brazil (source: Irish Examiner).
-Given the concerns over unsustainable growing of soy crops leading to deforestation in South American this is yet another concern in relation to eating meat.
+I assumed that fodder given to animals in Ireland was mostly grown here but it turns out that Ireland imports 2/3 rds of its animal fodder – most of which is derived from soyabean – and that up to 90% of these soybean products are imported from the USA, Argentina and Brazil (source: Irish Examiner).
+This is concerning given how unsustainable growing of soy crops is leading to deforestation in South America.

 I appreciate that to some the whole idea of eating meat is an exercise in animal cruelty.
 This section is more intended for readers that don’t think eating meat in itself is cruel, but still want the animals they consume to experience as little stress or pain as possible.